cesarvr/blog/content/post/2018-05-22-create-containers.markdown

 ## How to create a process

-The first functionality we need to implement in our program is a way to execute other programs, but when you execute a program in Linux the program take control of the process, which mean you are no longer in control, to solve this we are going create a new process and execute the program there.
+The first functionality we need to implement in our program is a way to execute other programs, but when you execute a program in Linux the program takes control of the process, which means you are no longer in control, to solve this we are going to create a new process and execute the program there.

 Right now our process looks like this: